Chart Color Schemes

 The level of residential development activity in Craigieburn - North is very low in comparison to the average area assessed nationally by AreaSearch

-Craigieburn - North has recorded approximately 12 residential properties granted approval per year.
-Over the past five financial years, from FY-21 to FY-25, a total of 63 homes were approved, with one additional approval in FY-26.
-Despite a decline in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Craigieburn - North has recorded approximately 12 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, a total of 63 homes were approved, with one more approved so far in FY-26.
+The population has decreased during this period, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

 Frequently Asked Questions - Development